VMware network loss

 Run with destination IPs and destination hosts

-: It contains the IP addresses of the services or the CIDR blocks (range of IPs) that impacts its accessibility.
+DESTINATION_IPS: IP addresses of the services or the CIDR blocks (range of IPs) whose accessibility is impacted.
+DESTINATION_HOSTS: DNS names of the services whose accessibility is impacted.

 ## it injects the chaos for the egress traffic for specific ips/hosts